-For the years ended December 31, 2022 and December 31, 2023, the Company received approval of a total of four claims pursuant to a repayable contribution agreement with the Department of Natural Resources Canada ("NRCan"), under the Emissions Reduction Fund ("ERF") Onshore Program.
-The funds were received by the Company during the year ended December 31, 2022 and December 31, 2023, with the exception of the holdback amount of \$1.8 million (2022 - \$1.1 million) which has been recorded as a short-term receivable (2022 - long-term receivable).
+In 2022 and 2023, the Company received approval of a total of four claims pursuant to a repayable contribution agreement with the Department of Natural Resources Canada ("NRCan"), under the Emissions Reduction Fund ("ERF") Onshore Program.
+As at December 31, 2024, all funds were received by the Company with respect to the four claims (December 2023 - \$1.8 million related to the holdback amount).